 If you would like to stay close to Beskidy mountains, you can check available hotels in a picturesque mountain village Wisła:

 3. Brilliant monuments in Cracow

-Vibrant city located in the south of Poland, close to Tatra mountains.
-If you like international atmosphere and brisk environment, then this city is perfect place for you - you'll get to hear every language of this world on Krakow streets.
+Cracow is a vibrant city located in southern Poland, close to Tatra mountains.
+If you like international atmosphere and brisk environment, then this city is perfect place for you - you'll get to hear every language of this world on Cracow streets.

 You won't get bored in Cracow, especially if you're into history and architecture.
 Wawel castle, Mariacki church, Old Town, Sukiennice market, Barbakan fortification, Kazimierz area, about 50 museums - there's loads of things to see in one of the oldest cities in Poland.